syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Security.md

 {% endtabs %}

 N> 1.
-DocIO doesn't support encryption in ASP.NET Core, Blazor and Xamarin.
+Encryption is not supported in ASP.NET Core, Blazor and Xamarin platforms.

 ## Opening the encrypted Word document